 With this celebration, the period known as Guadalupe-Reyes ends, which begins on December 12 with the commemoration of the Virgin of Guadalupe.
 During these weeks Mexicans traditionally have multiple posadas, dinners, and family celebrations.

 The Day of the Kings is celebrated with different customs, especially in the world.
 In Spain, parades are organized known as the Cabalgata de los Reyes Magos.
 In diverse regions of Venezuela, there are representations of the adoration of the three wise men to the child God.

 In France, a traditional cake made from puff pastry and beans is eaten on this date.
-In Brazil it is customary for groups of men to go out to visit homes on foot or on horseback singing.
+In Brazil, it is customary for groups of men to go out to visit homes on foot or horseback singing.